demoray/demoray.github.io/_posts/2016-03-28-so-you-want-to-be-a-provost.md

     'Frequently use the excuse "Connor says it was OK".', 'Get 6 sharks teeth.',
     'Get a longer sword.',
-    'Get into Krav Maga.',
+    'Get a shark\'s tooth for something someone else did.', 'Get into Krav Maga.',
     'Get smacked upside the head with a mallet.', 'Have a pirate ship.',